 Icelandair Reykjavik Marina Hotel

 This fabulous Reykjavik design hotel is located next to the dry-dock and slipway in Reykjavik Harbour.
 It’s bright, colourful and vibrant, in fact I heard it used to be an old paint factory.
 There are cool, quirky elements and nautical oddities reclaimed from the harbour area.
 It also has a fun bar area, restaurant and serves up a great breakfast.

-Getting from Keflavík Airport to Reykjavik
+Getting from Keflavík Airport to Reykjavik by Bus

 Taxis running between Reykjavík and Keflavík charge by the meter although they sometimes offer a fixed price which comes to about the same amount as the meter.
 There is a taxi queue outside the arrivals hall but you could also book one in advance.
-The average price for 1-4 people is around 15.000 ISK.
+The average price for 1-4 people is around 16.000 ISK.
 The journey to Reykjavik takes around 50 minutes.